Chetnut/VirtualCoach-Training-Meet/README.md

 ### How to Run

 1. Clone this repository
-2. Open the project in VS Code or your preferred Java IDE
+2. Open the project in VS Code
-3. Ensure your JavaFX libraries are properly set up
+3. Make sure JavaFX libraries are set up
 4. Run `Main.java`

 ---